rrmdn/fastisfy/README.md

 };
 ```

+## Deployment

+On your root directory, run `fastisfy build` to build your project.
+The build artifacts will be stored in the `dist/` directory.

+Run `fastisfy start` to start the production server.
+You will be able to access your API at `http://localhost:3000/hello`, and it will return `{ "hello": "world" }`.

 Run `fastisfy dev` to start the development server.
 You will be able to access your API at `http://localhost:3000/hello`, and it will return `{ "hello": "world" }`.

 ## API